DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 ## `srun`
 **Run job interactively**

-* Starts immediatelly after you execute the `srun` command
+* Starts immediately after you execute the `srun` command
 * Outputs are returned to the terminal
 * You have to wait until the job has terminated before starting a new job
 * Works with **ANY command**